oneilstokeseqrm/graphrag-toolkit-1.0/docs/lexical-graph/metadata-filtering.md

 #### Adding metadata to PDF documents

-The following example shows one way of laoding PDF documents and attaching metadata to each document.
+The following example shows one way of loading PDF documents and attaching metadata to each document.

 ```python
 from pathlib import Path